When you’re beginning with lighting, it’s not going to be long before you have questions about DMX.

 An address is the location in the 512-channel universe that the DMX device begins.
 Often, this is referred to as the “start address” since it is the first address that a given fixture uses.

-If you have a one-channel device, like a conventional channel on a dimmer, than you can address the fixtures one right after another.
+If you have a one-channel device, like a single-colored light that simply turns on and off, then you can address the fixtures one right after another.
 This would give you the first on address 1, the second on 2, etc.

 However, if it is a multiple channel fixture, like an LED or moving light, you need to be sure and leave the total amount of channels the fixture takes open before patching the next fixture.